 Who should attend?

-Big Ideas in Early Learning is open to the public, and is designed specifically for educators working with young children from PreK to 3rd grade.
+Big Ideas in Early Learning is open to the public, and is designed specifically for educators working with young children or adults who work in an early education environment.

 What does it cost?